by Susan Flantzer

 Henry VI returned from Scotland in 1464 and took part in an ineffective uprising.
 In 1465, Henry was captured and taken to the Tower of London.
 His wife Margaret of Anjou, exiled in France, wanted to restore the throne to her husband.
 Coincidentally, King Edward IV had a falling out with his major supporters, his brother George, Duke of Clarence, and his first cousin Richard Neville, 16th Earl of Warwick, known as the Kingmaker.
 Margaret of Anjou, Clarence, and Warwick formed an alliance at the urging of King Louis XI of France.
 Edward IV was forced into exile, and Henry VI was restored to the throne on October 30, 1470.

-Edward IV and his brother Richard, Duke of Gloucester (later King Richard III) fled to Burgundy where they knew they would be welcomed by their sister Margaret, who was the wife of Charles the Bold, Duke of Burgundy.
+Edward IV and his brother Richard, Duke of Gloucester (later King Richard III) fled to Burgundy where they knew they would be welcomed by their sister Margaret, the wife of Charles the Bold, Duke of Burgundy.
 The Duke of Burgundy provided funds and troops to Edward to enable him to launch an invasion of England in 1471.
 Edward returned to England in early 1471 and defeated the Lancastrians at the Battle of Barnet. where his cousin Richard Neville, 16th Earl of Warwick was killed.
 The final decisive Yorkist victory was at the Battle of Tewkesbury on May 4, 1471, where Henry VI’s son Edward, Prince of Wales was killed.

 Cecily’s son Edward became King of England once again.
 Henry VI was returned to the Tower of London and died on May 21, 1471, probably murdered on orders from King Edward IV.
 Edward IV’s brother George, Duke of Clarence was eventually found guilty of plotting against him, imprisoned in the Tower of London, and privately executed on February 18, 1478.